What is a "bank" and why is it important?

 - Don't panic if you see a series of setbacks

-- Do not play under alcoholic or emotional influence
+- Do not play under alcohol or emotional influence

-Act like an investor, not like a gambling alarmist.
+Act like an investor, not a gambling alarmist.

 5. Watch rates and volatility

-Volatile games (for example, Book of Dead, Gates of Olympus) may not give anything dozens of backs, but then shoot
+Volatile games (for example, Book of Dead, Gates of Olympus) may not give anything a dozen spins, but then shoot

-Low-volatility (for example, Starburst, Twin Spin) more often return small amounts
+Low-volatility (eg, Starburst, Twin Spin) more likely to return small amounts

-Tip: At the beginning of the session, choose low/medium-weight games so as not to drain the bank immediately.
+Tip: At the beginning of the session, choose low/mid-range games so as not to drain the pot right away.

-6. Do not take bonuses with tough conditions
+6. Do not take bonuses with strict conditions

 The bonus may look like help, but:

-- Banning games or betting limits hinder strategy
+- Banning games or betting limits hamper strategy

-- Sometimes the bonus blocks the output until you completely unscrew
+- Sometimes the bonus blocks output until you completely unscrew

-If you are not sure of the strategy, play with your own funds without bonuses.
+If you are not sure about the strategy, play with your funds without bonuses.

 You can use a regular table: